-The maximum exposure to credit risk for current receivables is their fair value.
+The maximum exposure to credit risk for current receivables is their carrying value.
 Collateral is not held as security.
 The Group's credit risk is low in relation to trade debtors because the majority of transactions are with the Government and Health Funds.
-The maximum exposure to credit risk for non-current receivables at the reporting date is the higher of the carrying value and fair value of each class of these receivables.
+The maximum exposure to credit risk for non-current receivables at the reporting date is the carrying value of these receivables.
 The majority of the non-current receivables are assessed as low risk.